eltonlaw/albert/README.md

 will just `dd` it into the SD card.

-## Running Flashed Program
+### Running Flashed Program

-Plugging the SD card in, it boots into a login prompt which are `root` and `pass`.

-To start the app run:
+Plugging the SD card in, it boots into a login prompt with credentials `root` and `pass`.
+To start the UI:

-    joomby
+    $ joomby